dash4k/dash4k/README.md

 * 🎓 Currently studying Computer Science at Udayana University.

-* 📷 Intrested in the art of Photography
+* 📷 Intrested in the art of Photography.

 </br>
 <div align="left">